barsoom/devbook/arranging_a_meetup/README.md

 ### Order

 * Food (pizza, wraps).
+  16 pizzas for ~24 people seemed like just enough.
   At least 1/3 vegetarian.
   From somewhere close or the delivery time can be unreliable.